This post may contain affiliate links, click here to learn more.

 Clinical Microbiology Made Ridiculously Simple

-This book from the made ridiculously simple book series.
-This is one of the most popular review books for medical microbiology.
+This book from the made ridiculously simple book series is one of the most popular review books for medical microbiology.

-Although known as a review book, many students refer to it as a hybrid between review-book and textbook.
-Some students even use it as their sole textbook, combined with lectures and other course material.
+Despite being a review book, many students refer to it as a hybrid between review-book and textbook.
+Some even use it as their sole textbook, combined with lectures and other course material.

 Click this link to get a first-hand

 Although branded as a review book, it is actually a pretty extensive textbook.
 It covers everything you need to know on over 400 pages.

 This includes general concepts, as well as most of the human infectious agents (bacteria, viruses, fungi, and parasites).